AdobeDocs/marketo.de-DE/help/marketo/product-docs/reporting/basic-reporting/editing-reports/reorder-report-columns.md

    ![](assets/image2014-9-16-10-3a50-3a34.png)

-1. Das ist&#39;s!
+1. Das ist es!
 Die Spalten werden nun in der neuen Reihenfolge angezeigt.

    ![](assets/image2014-9-16-10-3a50-3a37.png)